 Since March 2013, the Dutch Government has maintained its

 national terrorism threat level at 'substantial'.
-This indicates that there is a credible threat of a terrorist attack occurring in the Netherlands.
-This is the fourth of five levels, and means that 'there is a real chance of an attack.'
+This indicates there is a credible threat of a terrorist attack in the Netherlands.
+This is the fourth of five levels, and means 'there is a real chance of an attack.'

 Dutch authorities introduced additional security measures at Amsterdam Schiphol Airport in August 2016.
 Authorities are recommending travellers departing via Schiphol Airport allow, 2 hours (Europe flights) and 3 hours (Intercontinental flights) for pre-departure and transfer formalities.

-Terrorist attacks have occurred in a number of European cities, such as Paris, Brussels, Copenhagen, Glasgow, London, Madrid, Moscow, Oslo and Volgograd.
+Terrorist attacks have occurred in a number of European cities.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
 In addition, a number of planned attacks have been disrupted by European security services in recent years.

 - Be alert to possible threats, especially in public places